cmjdev/jbs/content/barbers/chad-jones.md

 title = "Chad Jones"

 +++
 Chad's the man!
 Put some bio information here.. or not.
+Noone cares